 But the key to The Long Halloween was its expansive cast and Batman encountering a mystery he could not easily crack.

 Early on, Reeves said he wanted to emphasize Batman as the world’s greatest detective – an element of the character generally downplayed in the more action-oriented Batman and Dark Knight film cycles – while also playing up the noirish elements inherent in the concept.
+Reeves said at DC FanDome 2020 that noirs like Chinatown have been a big inspiration for his approach to the material.
 Additionally, the costume test video of Pattinson in the batsuit and the Batmobile pictures clearly illustrate Batman during an early part of of his career, making the case for The Long Halloween as a primary source stronger.

 It would not be the first time, though, the book was called upon as a source of inspiration or, indeed, the first time a Batman film used one of the better-known Batman stories in its development.
 The Dark Knight used one or two elements from the story while also grabbing from The Killing Joke.
 The Dark Knight Rises also pulled from the “No Man’s Land” story.
 But this should not suggest The Batman is a straight adaptation of The Long Halloween, as someone key to that story is missing from the film: Harvey Dent.

 The Long Halloween is also a Two-Face origin story that sees him promoted to Gotham City DA near the start of the story and, well, somewhere else by its conclusion.
 In lieu of Harvey, Sarsgaard plays Gil Colson, an original character for the film.
 Curiously, before Sarsgaard’s role was confirmed, some suggested he might be playing Harvey Dent, while yet others noted the character’s name bares a resemblance to that of a corrupt Gotham Police officer who helped Two-Face in an episode of Batman: The Animated Series.
-For the moment, we’re inclined to believe Sarsgaard is, in fact, playing a wholly new character with no ties to Gotham’s most famous lawyer, but the possibility does remain until we get a trailer.
+For the moment, we’re inclined to believe Sarsgaard is, in fact, playing a wholly new character with no ties to Gotham’s most famous lawyer.

 This suspicion also extends to Lawson’s Bella Reál, another new character said to be running for mayor in the film.
 As with DA Colson, we’re willing to accept this as the truth until presented with evidence that she is really Barbara Gordon or Poison Ivy.